developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/cardreader/index.md

 ---
 title:  CardReader Module
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
 ---
+##Overview
-**The CardReader Module is used to either navigate to a URL or call a JavaScript function when an attached card reader decodes data.**
+The CardReader Module is used to either navigate to a URL or call a JavaScript function when an attached card reader decodes data.**

 ## Syntax